 The decision to operate on an aneurysm that is not causing symptoms depends on its size and the risks of surgery.
 Many smaller aneurysms never need surgery.
 With larger aneurysms, having an operation is more likely if the risk of the aneurysm rupturing (bursting) is greater that the risk of having surgery.
 Your consultant will have talked about the risks with you when thinking about carrying out an operation.

 If the aneurysm carries on getting bigger, there is a greater risk that the aneurysm will rupture.
 When this happens there is severe internal bleeding which is life threatening and means that you need medical attention straight away.

-Figure 2: Diagram showing abdominal and iliac aneurysms About the operation Studies have shown that your aneurysm can be treated with what is called a 'stent graft system' to strengthen the aorta from the inside, this is known as an Endo Vascular Aneurysm Repair (EVAR).
+Figure 2: Diagram showing abdominal and iliac aneurysms

+About the operation

+Your aneurysm can be treated with a 'stent graft system' to strengthen the aorta from the inside, this is known as an Endo Vascular Aneurysm Repair (EVAR).
 A stent-graft is a metal mesh tube covered by the same material that would be used in open surgical repair.
 This tube usually divides into two limbs at its lower end, like trouser legs.

 The stent-graft is inserted into the aorta through the groin arteries (main arteries to the legs), through two small cuts, one in each groin.
-It is then positioned and released across the aneurysm and seals the aneurysm at the top and bottom.
-Blood will then flow freely through this tube without touching the artery wall outside it.
+Often a special technique can be used where the cuts in your groin may be very small (about 0.5 cm) this is called percutaneous access.
+The graft is positioned in a collapsed form then once in place, released across the aneurysm.
+It then seals the aneurysm at the top and bottom allowing blood to flow freely through the tube without touching the artery wall.

+Figure 3: EVAR surgery

+Alternative treatments

-Figure 3: EVAR surgery Alternative treatments The type of treatment we can offer you will depend on the size, shape and location of the aneurysm, as well as your general health.
-Not all aneurysms can be treated with EVAR and in these cases the more traditional 'open' operation of cutting into your abdomen, or carrying out 'keyhole' (laparoscopic) may be offered.
+The type of treatment we can offer you will depend on the size, shape and location of the aneurysm, as well as your general health.
+Not all aneurysms can be treated with EVAR and in these cases the more traditional 'open' operation of cutting into your abdomen, may be offered.

 The other option is for us to continue checking the aneurysm but this may mean you have a greater risk of the aneurysm bursting as it gets bigger.

 These options will have been thought about carefully and discussed with you when planning your treatment.

+Benefits of EVAR

-Benefits of EVAR - Recovery is quicker as you will have smaller cuts (incisions) than with open surgery.
-Patients tend to stay in hospital for usually 3 days - As the surgery is less invasive, complications affecting your heart and lungs are less common - The risk of death is also less with this option.
+- The small cuts (incisions) help to reduce the risk of wound infection. - Recovery is quicker and less painful as you will have smaller cuts than with open surgery.
+Patients tend to stay in hospital for usually 1 to 2 days. - As the surgery is less invasive, complications affecting your heart and lungs are less common.